Judicial Yuan: District court

-Each District Court may establish one or more summary divisions for the adjudication of cases suitable for summary judgment.
+Each district court may establish one or more summary divisions for the adjudication of cases suitable for summary judgment.
 The civil summary procedure is for cases involving an amount in controversy of not more than 300,000 New Taiwan dollar and for simple legal disputes.
 Currently there are a total of 45 divisions in Taiwan.
 Additionally, there is a Taiwan Kaohsiung Juvenile Court, established in accordance with the Law Governing the Disposition of Juvenile Cases.

-Each of the District Courts has civil, criminal and summary divisions and may establish specialized divisions to handle cases involving juveniles, family, traffic, and labor matters as well as motions to set aside rulings on violations of the Statute for the Maintenance of Social Order.
+Each of the district courts have civil, criminal and summary divisions and may establish specialized divisions to handle cases involving juveniles, family, traffic, and labor matters as well as motions to set aside rulings on violations of the Statute for the Maintenance of Social Order.
 Each division has a Division Chief Judge who supervises and assigns the business of the division.
-Each District Court has a Public Defenders' Office and a Probation Officers' Office.
+Each district court has a public defender’s office and a probation officer’s office.

 A single judge hears and decides cases in ordinary and summary proceedings as well as in small claims cases.
 A panel of three judges decides cases of great importance in ordinary proceedings as well as appeals or interlocutory appeals from the summary and small claims proceedings.
 Criminal cases are decided by a panel of three judges, with the exception of summary proceedings which may be held by a single judge.
 The Juvenile Court hears and decides only cases involving juveniles.